Titanic Collapsible Boat B: Passengers

 (from left to right): American passengers Archibald Gracie IV and Jack Thayer, as well as British justice A.H.
 Barkworth, were the only three First-Class passengers to reach Collapsible B. Edward Arthur Dorking was one of the third-class passengers on board.

 American Colonel Archibald Gracie IV was strongly impacted by the consequences of the sinking of the Titanic.
 He was among the first persons to write a book about the disaster, and was one of the first survivors to die aged 54 in December 1912.

 Another prominent First-Class passenger on board Collapsible B was 17-year-old Jack Thayer, who wrote a book about the Titanic in the 1940s.
 Thayer served in the Meuse-Argonne front for the U.S. Army during World War I. He subsequently graduated from the University of Pennsylvania and worked in the business world until his death.
 Thayer committed suicide in September 1945 in Philadelphia, after struggling with depression due to his son's death in the Pacific War of World War II in 1943 and the death of his own mother Marian in 1944.

 Among the Third-Class passengers on board, Irishman Eugene Daly said that an officer shot and killed two men, before killing himself.
 He died in New York City in 1965.
 Another was Edward Arthur Dorking, a UK-born artist who later served in World War I and World War II for the U.S. Army.
 He was an openly gay man and died in a California prison in 1954.
-Two other Third-Class passengers —Patrick O'Keffee and Victor Sunderland— later settled in the United States and Canada, respectively.
-O'Keffee died in New York City in December 1939, at the age of 49.
+Patrick O'Keffee became a naturalized US citizen and died in New York City in December 1939 at the age of 49.
 Sunderland lived the rest of his life in Toronto, Canada.
 He disputed the 1958 film A Night to Remember, as well as many of the facts stated by Lord in his account of the tragedy.
 Sunderland wrote his testimony of that night.
 He died in August 1973.

 In popular culture

-Collapsible B is featured in the 1953 film A Night to Remember and in the 1996 miniseries Titanic.
+Collapsible B is featured in the 1958 film A Night to Remember and in the 1996 miniseries Titanic.
 In the 1997 James Cameron film Titanic, Collapsible B is seen when Lightoller (Jonny Phillips) orders to take it down from the roof the officers' quarters.
 The scene shows it sliding down the oars and breaking them, subsequently smashing onto deck.
 In the same film, Charles Joughin (Liam Tuohy) is shown drinking whisky while on the ship's stern, during the final plunge of the Titanic.
-He is shown alongside the fictional characters played by Leonardo DiCaprio and Kate Winslet.
+He is shown alongside Jack Dawson (Leonardo DiCaprio) and Rose DeWitt Bukater (Kate Winslet), the main characters of the film.

-Bernard Fox, a Welsh actor who portrayed Gracie in the 1997 blockbuster, had previously featured as lookout Fleet in the 1953 movie A Night to Remember.
+Bernard Fox, a Welsh actor who portrayed Gracie in the 1997 blockbuster, had previously featured as lookout Fleet in the 1958 movie A Night to Remember.